 [A random reconnection email out of the blue is not the way to tell someone that they should be doing this or that.
-It’s disrespectful.
+It is disrespectful.
 Plus, he doesn’t even understand my priorities -- I don’t want to do what other coaches are doing!
-If he took the time to consume some of my content, he might realize that I’m actually quite happy with my process.
-Of course, I’m always continuing to learn, change, grow, but not in the mainstream ways, and certainly not interested in learning from someone who sows FUD (fear, uncertainty, doubt) which is the way of conventional marketing.
-And then he even has a P.S., which is yet another common email copywriting tactic...]
+If he took the time to consume some of my content, he might realize that I’m quite happy with my process.
+Of course, I always wish to learn, change, and grow... but not in the mainstream ways.
+I'm not interested in learning from someone who sows FUD (fear, uncertainty, doubt) which is the way of conventional marketing.
+And then he even adds a P.S., which is another common copywriting tactic...]

 P.S: in case you’re wondering if this is some kind of generic email, here’s the best I could think to prove it’s not haha (I wouldn't do that to you ;))

 [This image could have easily been taken by an assistant.
-A personal, 1-minute video from him would’ve been more thoughtful.
-The irony is that he’s trying so hard to prove that it’s not a generic email.
-And yet, from the email message itself I can clearly tell that he copied/pasted much of the email…]
+What would have been much more thoughtful is a personal, 1-minute video from him.
+The irony: he is trying so hard to prove that it’s not a generic email.
+And yet, I can clearly tell that he copied/pasted much of the email… see the screenshot below.]

-[Notice the font difference starting with "are you happy with the exposure you're getting?"….]
+Notice the font difference above, starting with "are you happy with the exposure you're getting?"….

 This wasn’t the first interaction with this guy that felt “off”.

-This email has reminded me of how important it is, in our reconnection emails with our network, to think about:
+This email has reminded me of how important it is, in our reconnection emails with our network, to think about the following:

-1) Whether the recipient will feel sold to or manipulated.
+1) Whether the recipient will feel manipulated or sold to.

 2) Whether the recipient will find it specific to them, or too generic.